 Words of encouragement, when used right, can have powerful positive effects on kids.
-Here are 6 tips on using encouraging words for kids effectively.
+Here are 6 proven ways to encourage kids without negative side effects.

 Encouraging words for kids are commonly given out in school and at home.
 When used right, these encouraging words can have powerful positive effects on kids.
 This is because positive reinforcement can condition a child to repeat the praised behavior.

 Whether it’s academic or sports achievements, “Well done”, “Good job” or “You’re so smart” are common praises to tasks well done.